Michael E. Stone: The history of Ancient Judaism

 In this field Stone has delved into the character and phenomenology of Jewish apocryphal literature, a subject that occupied scholarship especially in the 1970s and 1980s.
 The conceptual innovations and insight contained in Stone's writing on Second Temple Judaism (such as the transition from oral to written literature, the sociological approach to understanding the wisdom teacher, and questions pertaining to the pseudepigrapha) left a lasting impression on modern perceptions of the primary sources.
 His work in this field is published mainly in articles.
 Stone's abilities and interests as a historian of religion are most prominent in this area of his research.
 His chief articles addressing these topics were gathered in two collections.

 Current research

 Today Stone pursues several research endeavors in the field: he has just completed a comprehensive investigation of Adam and Eve in the Armenian tradition (2013); he is preparing to publish many Armenian inscriptions from Jerusalem; and he is working on a book that will include previously unknown documents in Armenian about biblical figures.

 Research projects

 Rock Inscriptions and Graffiti

 Stone collected photographs of graffiti inscriptions in many languages in the Sinai, the Negev, and the Christian holy places.
 He himself published much of the Armenian material documented during the project.
-This material has been mounted online at rockinscriptions.huji.ac.il.